duohedounai/duohedounai.github.io/README.md

 #### Carpooling Order Allocation for Unmanned Bus

 - Considering constraints such as order interval and vehicle capacity, an integer programming model was established<br>
-- Implemented adaptive <u>Large Neighborhood Search algorithm</u> in Java to realize real-time allocation of orders, and completed simulation report
+- Implemented <u>Adaptive Large Neighborhood Search</u> in Java to realize real-time allocation of orders, and completed simulation report

 #### Task Allocation for Unmanned Mining Trucks